iYadavVaibhav/stem/docs/0-Information-Technology/pwa.md

 This is based on the [First Progressive Web App Tutorial](https://codelabs.developers.google.com/codelabs/your-first-pwapp/) by Google.

 The files are cached (stored in browser on device) to make the app-shell work offline. **App Shell** is basic app, may be just landing page.
 This may include caching the html, javascript, css, images and any other files important to the operation of the application shell.

+Non JS App - It is good to avoid your index page as app shell specially if it contains new information, because it may show cached page.
+Instead you can catch a landing page and an offline page.
+So landing page is assumed to not change frequently with data.
+It can show instantly form cache and the other offline page can show when the user is offline and is requesting a n/w reasource.

 In `sw.js` (service worker), the cache has a name, `cacheName` and a list of files to cache, `filesToCache`.
 Note: `sw.js` is not cached.